Igors78/Testing-linter/README.md

-- Tests passed can be found [here](https://github.com/Igors78/Testing-linter/pulls) by opening closed pull request and navigate to passed tests details.
+- Tests passed can be found [here](https://github.com/Igors78/Testing-linter/pulls) by opening closed pull request and navigate to passed test details.

 ## Built with